Skablam/flask-spawn/README.md

 └── README.md
 ```

-Then install python libraries with (it is recommnded that you do this inside a virtualenv):
+Then install python libraries (it is recommnded that you do this inside a virtualenv):

 ```
 pip install -r requirements.txt